LizNich/week1_assignment/README.md

 Requirements not achieved yet:
 Navigation = The top bar is missing navigation.
 I've added the <nav> to Home as an example of where I got to.
 It's changed the text to blue underlined.
 I've attempted to change this in css line 44, but it's not worked.
 Placing text over the images = The text that should appear on the 3 images to represent home, shop and exhibition pages is at the bottom below the last image.
-Footer = The copyright statement in the bottom middle but not technically centred (it's there by luck and pixels).
 Read More = I think the 'Read More' should be separate to the text?
 I've not achieved this, but in its place I added a "Here!" button with a shadow.

 Further reflections: